 In Washington, D.C., the restaurant industry is currently locked in a battle with business interruption insurers.
-The restaurants support legislation requiring the payment of business interruption coverage for claims arising from COVID-19 despite the exclusions in their insurance policies, while the insurance companies insist that their policy exclusions should be enforced.
+The restaurants support legislation requiring business interruption coverage for claims arising from COVID-19 despite the exclusions in their insurance policies.
+In contrast, the insurance companies insist that their policy exclusions should be enforced.
 The restaurants argue that the government should reimburse the insurers for amounts paid out on COVID-19 claims that are technically excluded under the language of the applicable insurance policy; the insurance companies insist that legislatively “rewriting” insurance policies to eliminate exclusions in COVID-19 cases could undermine the insurance system and may be unconstitutional.
 Instead, the insurance industry might support a government-backed fund to pay coronavirus-related business interruption claims.

 Nationally, restaurants account for over 15 million employees and contribute about $1 trillion to the U.S. economy.
 The insurance industry is an equally powerful force, politically and economically.
-Because COVID-19 coverage is a novel issue, and because we haven’t experienced a pandemic on the scale of COVID-19, it is impossible to predict what the outcome of this conflict will be.
+Because COVID-19 coverage is a novel issue, and because we haven’t experienced a pandemic on the scale of COVID-19, it is impossible to predict the outcome of this conflict.

 A bill introduced in Ohio would require insurers to pay coronavirus-related business interruption claims.

-Emergency legislation addressing coronavirus-related business interruption claims, House Bill No. 589, was introduced in the Ohio General Assembly in March.
+House Bill No. 589 was introduced in the Ohio General Assembly in March.
 This bill is similar to legislation introduced earlier in New Jersey.

-- The bill requires that most existing business insurance policies that insure a business against loss or damage to property, including the loss of use and occupancy and business interruption, be interpreted to cover business interruption as a result of the coronavirus pandemic, notwithstanding any law or rule to the contrary.
-This coverage would continue until a state of emergency that was declared on March 9, 2020 is terminated.
+- The bill requires that most existing business insurance policies that insure a business against loss or damage to property, including the loss of use and occupancy and business interruption, be interpreted to cover business interruption due to the coronavirus pandemic, notwithstanding any law or rule to the contrary.
+This coverage would continue until a state of emergency declared on March 9, 2020, is terminated.